palankai/tutorial-isomorphic/phase-5-client-side-rendering/README.md

 of our pages, even if just the small part of the page get changed.
 With client side rendering we can provide smooth experience to our users.

+## Setup webpack

 The first thing to do is install webpack and a bunch of plugins.

 ``` shell
 # execute inside the container